zehratullayl/Linux-Predator-GUI/README.md

 1. Your color preferences will not be saved on exit
 2. Only Zoom, Breathe, and Wave Modes available
 3. Can't control brightness of the keys
+## Known bugs
-4. Known bugs -> if the keyboard color is not responding follow the following instructions
+If the keyboard color is not responding follow the following instructions
+1. close the app
-   1. sudo ./uninstall.sh
+2. sudo ./uninstall.sh
-   2. sudo rm /dev/acer-gkbbl-0
+3. sudo rm /dev/acer-gkbbl-0
-   3. sudo ./install.sh
+4. sudo ./install.sh